Multiple Databases in One Postgres Container

 This will be run as part of the initialisation script for Postgres.
 You can see the new environment variable which is used by the script:

-These two database will be created, and owed by the postgres user.
-For Booko's primary databases, I mount an external volume to store the data directory, but for these, I'll make use of Docker's named mounts.
+These three database will be created, and owed by the postgres user.
+Depending on how valuable these are for your application, you may choose to mount them as on remote volume to persist the data directory, but for my app, Docker's named mounts will suffice.

 Next post, we'll see how to setup PGBouncer.